 You may be wondering how the website or service knows your location.
 The answer is that information is stored in your IP address.
 When you try to access something that’s restricted to a certain country, you’ll get blocked if you’re not there.
 The only we to get around that is by changing your IP address to one from the country you need.

 If you want to watch a French news channel or other local channels, such as TF1 or Canal+, you won’t be able to access them without a French IP address.
-The same goes for the French version of Netflix.
+The same goes for Netflix France.

 The regional blocks are there because of license restrictions.
 Streaming services need to license each show in every country in which they want to broadcast.
 Netflix’s library differs by country, leaving many people disappointed when they log in while traveling.
 Unless you’re in the U.S., that is, because it has the largest library going.
 Read our piece on the Netflix VPN ban for more.